 For something as important as food, many communities in the West struggle.
 That's because agricultural systems aren't really geared for the communities that harvest the food.
 In this episode of West Obsessed, the writers and editors of High Country News discuss some of the most interesting challenges — and solutions — to rural food supply.

-Columbia University has a food insecurity problem among its students.
-New York University has developed an app called Share Meals that pairs needy recipients with meal donors, and also encourages repeated donations through the app.
+Columbia University has a food insecurity problem among its students, but their meal sharing app Swipes was struggling to allocate donated food to those in need.
+New York University has developed an app called Share Meals that succeeded in pairing needy recipients with meal donors, and also encouraging repeated donations.
 So far, the app has enabled over a thousand meal donations.
-Columbia now is looking to collaborate on the Share Meals app to improve its food security.
+Columbia now is looking to learn from their success.